September 3rd, 2009

 Download a larger version with full explanatory text here: png (1MB) pdf (4MB)

-And here is some more in depth info: First, almost 8000 scientific journals are clustered into groups, based on their citation patterns, and using the map equation (demo, paper).
+First, almost 8000 scientific journals are clustered into groups, based on their citation patterns, and using the map equation (demo, paper).
 In short, for a network partitioned into groups, the map equation specifies the theoretical limit of how concisely we can describe a trajectory of a random walker on the network.
 Therefore, minimizing the map equation over all possible network partitions reveals regularities of information flow across directed and weighted networks or, in our case, the structure of how citations flow through science.

 Second, using the Eigenfactor™ Score, the journals are assigned a measure of importance – much as Google’s PageRank algorithm ranks the importance of web pages.
 The Eigenfactor™ Score measures the percentage of time that researchers would spend with the respective journal, if they were to move through the network by randomly following citations in the journals.